dib-lab/2021-paper-ibd/manuscript.md

 The maximum variable importance was estimated by allowing k-mers to be anchored to multiple genomes, so all k-mers were assigned to all possible genomes even if that meant a k-mer was assigned multiple times.
 ](images/varimp54.png){#fig:varimp}

+![**Pathways that were enriched among sets of differentially abundant sequences in CD compared to nonIBD**.
+Top: Some dominating set pieces that significantly increased in abundance were annotated as the same KEGG orthologs as dominating set pieces that were significantly decreased in abundance.
+Many of these pathways encode core functions.
+Middle: KEGG pathway enrichment from KEGG ortholog annotations that were only observed in dominating set pieces that were significantly increased in abundance in CD.
+Bottom: KEGG pathway enrichment from KEGG ortholog annotations that were only observed in dominating set pieces that were significantly decreased in abundance in CD.

+](images/sig_ccs_enrichment.png){#fig:enrichment}
 ![
 **Most differentially abundant sequences occur in metagenomes of individuals diagnosed with CD, UC and non-IBD.** Upset plot of k-mers that were decreased in abundance in CD and their occurrence in CD, UC, and nonIBD metagenomes.
 ](images/dda_kmers_shared_across_diagnosis_upset_decreased_supplemental.png){#fig:exclusive2}